 A watershed, also known as a drainage area, is a land area which collects precipitation and contributes runoff to a receiving body of water or point along the watercourse.
-Watersheds are delineated by identifying the highest topographic points in a given area, and determining the direction in which water will flow from these points.
+Watersheds are delineated by identifying the highest topographic points in each area and determining the direction in which water will flow from these points.
 Land uses within a watershed can affect water quality.
 Because the drainage area of any given water body may extend beyond the Town's borders, inter-municipal coordination of land uses is essential to ensure effective management and protection of the water resource.

-Lands within Windham drain into the West, Williams and Saxtons Rivers watersheds, with subwatersheds including Cobb Brook, Turkey Mountain Brook, Tannery Brook, Stiles Brook, Willie Brook, Howe Brook, Saxtons River headwaters, South Branch Williams River, and Middle Branch Williams River (see Map 3: Watershed Map).
+Lands within Windham drain into the West, Williams and Saxtons Rivers watersheds, with sub- watersheds including Cobb Brook, Turkey Mountain Brook, Tannery Brook, Stiles Brook, Willie Brook, Howe Brook, Saxtons River headwaters, South Branch Williams River, and Middle Branch Williams River (see Map 3: Watershed Map).
 These three watersheds are identified by the state Agency of Natural Resources, for planning and management purposes, as Basin 11.
 In fact, Windham contains many of the headwater areas of this basin.
 The Agency of Natural Resources adopted a Basin 11 Management Plan (available at:

-http://www.watershedmanagement.vt.gov/planning/docs/pl_basin11%20Plan.6-08.pdf.
-This was developed through a public process that inventoried uses and problems and developed strategies for maintaining or enhancing water quality; identified strategies to remedy problems, and was supposed to assign Water Management Types to maintain or attain desired water quality, but that part of the project was not completed.
+(https://dec.vermont.gov/sites/dec/files/wsm/mapp/docs/pl_BP_B11-13_2015.pdf) This was developed through a public process that inventoried uses and problems and developed strategies for maintaining or enhancing water quality; identified strategies to remedy problems, and was supposed to assign Water Management Types to maintain or attain desired water quality, but that part of the project was not completed.
 The Agency of Natural Resources, however, has been given the authority to assign types to watersheds with the support of the Town Government.
 (See discussion of the Tier system below.)
 Issues such as water quality, erosion control, stormwater runoff, deforestation and buffer loss, and flow regulation and flood control are addressed within the basin planning process.